zydezu/youtubepagegenerator/README.md

 ## To Do

 - Download subtitles and convert them to WEBVTT automatically
-- Wait for yt-dlp to fix comments downloading
-- More YouTube like interface (choose css - new - old?), refering to the internet checkpoints page https://internetcheckpoint.page/Q9XTqQbuavI
+- More YouTube like interface (choose css - new - old?), refering to the internet checkpoints page <https://internetcheckpoint.page/Q9XTqQbuavI>